DOMARS/vsdriver/vsdriver/vsdriver/attestation_signing_a_kernel_driver_for_public_release.md

   </tr>
   </tbody>
   </table>

-3.To list additional information and have signtool verify all signatures in a file with multiple signatures, type the following.
+3. To list additional information and have signtool verify all signatures in a file with multiple signatures, type the following.

   <span codelanguage=""></span>
   <table>
   <colgroup>